rancher/rke2/docs/fips_support.md

 ## Ingress

 Ingress is not included in the RKE2 FIPS 140-2 compliance purview.
-This is the responsibility of the customers as ingress is ultimately their choice of implemenation.
+This is the responsibility of the users as ingress is ultimately their choice of implementation.